Coneriys/apache4/docs/content/reference/install-configuration/observability/logs-and-accesslogs.md

 ### Time Zones

-Traefik will timestamp each log line in UTC time by default.
+apache4 will timestamp each log line in UTC time by default.

-It is possible to configure the Traefik to timestamp in a specific timezone by ensuring the following configuration has been made in your environment:
+It is possible to configure the apache4 to timestamp in a specific timezone by ensuring the following configuration has been made in your environment:

 1. Provide time zone data to `/etc/localtime` or `/usr/share/zoneinfo` (based on your distribution) or set the environment variable TZ to the desired timezone.
 2. Specify the field `StartLocal` by dropping the field named `StartUTC` (available on the default Common Log Format (CLF) as well as JSON): `accesslog.fields.names.StartUTC=drop`.